pulp/pulp/docs/sphinx/user-guide/admin-client/repositories.rst

   $ pulp-admin rpm repo copy rpm --from-repo-id=foo --to-repo-id=bar
   Progress on this task can be viewed using the commands under "repo tasks".

-  $ foo-admin repo tasks list --repo-id=foo
+  $ pulp-admin repo tasks list --repo-id=foo
   +----------------------------------------------------------------------+
                                    Tasks
   +----------------------------------------------------------------------+